denis-beurive/dart-playground/notes/immutability.md

   "_Pluralitas non est ponenda sine necessitate_".
 * The keyword "`const`" may be used to qualify a constructor.
 See below.

-A "`const`" constructor returns an object that can be used:
+A "`const`" constructor always returns an immutable object.
+However, depending on how it is used, the returned object is initialised at compile-time or at runtime:

 * within a "_const_" construction: the constructor parameter must be a constant expression.
-And, in this case, the instantiated object is not mutable (and instantiated at compile-time).
+In this case, the instantiated object is instantiated at compile-time.
   *  `const <type> <variable name> = [const] ConstConstructor(...)`
   *  `const ConstConstructor(...)`
 * within a "_non-const_" construction: the constructor parameter does not have to be a constant expression.
-And, in this case, the instantiated object is mutable (and instantiated at runtime).
+In this case, the instantiated object instantiated at runtime.
   *  `<type> <variable name> = ConstConstructor(...)`
   *  `ConstConstructor(...)`

+> Please note that built-in types (like Map or String) does not have an explicit "const" constructor. "const" objects are
+> built from literal expressions.

 ### Examples